symbol/symbol-docs/source/guides/migration/migrating-from-nem-to-symbol.rst

 Test network
 ************

-At the time of writing, the main public network has not been launched.
-Right now, there are two options to start testing Symbol.
+Right now, there are two options to start testing Symbol which do not involve spending funds.

-* **Public test network** The public test network uses the same technology and features of the future main public network.
+* **Public test network** The public test network uses the same technology and features of the main public network.
 You can use the testnet to experiment with the offered transaction set in a live network without the loss of valuable assets.
 To start using the test net, follow :doc:`this guide <../../getting-started/setup-workstation>`.

 * **Private test network**: To run a private test network, use the package |symbol-bootstrap|.
 This tool contains the necessary setup scripts to build a network for development and learning purposes with just one command.